 UW-Green Bay offers courses satisfying requirements for admission into a professional program in pharmacy.
-There are three schools in Wisconsin: UW-Madison, Concordia University, and MCW School of Pharmacy.
+There are two schools in Wisconsin: UW-Madison and Concordia University.

 The practice of pharmacy is regulated by law and requires that a candidate be a graduate of an accredited professional school, complete an internship and pass a licensure examination.
 Pharmacy programs grant the degree of doctor of pharmacy, which requires a minimum of six years of postsecondary study.
 National statistics show most students have at least three years of undergraduate experience prior to entering the four-year course of study.